Source-Control / Support-Workspace Test

 Chatbase is organized around source control: files, snippets, website crawling, sitemaps, Q&A, Notion, and eligible ticket sources.

-The narrow source-quality test is not a full product test.
+The narrow answer check is not a full product test.

 Support workspace operations